 Ian Grigg, The Effect of Internet Value Transfer Systems on Monetary Policy

-Also see the Financial Cryptography Blog my Money Page for the various older reports and links on electronic money, and the new Advances in Financial Cryptography peer-review circle for current thought expressed in working and draft papers.
+Also see the Financial Cryptography Blog, my Money Page for the various older reports and links on electronic money, and Advances in Financial Cryptography peer-review circle for contemporay thought expressed in working and draft papers.